hallpaz/3dsystems20/docs/project.md.md

 ### Differentiable Rendering

-Differentiable Rendering is not a technique but a whole field
+Differentiable Rendering is not a technique but a whole field ... in renreding a 3D scene using a differentiable process or apporximating allowing gradients to flow from